 Because personal super funds are sold to individual consumers rather than to large-scale workplaces, they will usually charge higher fees than workplace funds.
-And, because these funds are sold to individuals separately, they are usually accessed through financial advisers who often have to explain them to their consumer clients while also having to explain how superannuation itself works.
+And, because these funds are sold to individuals separately, they are usually accessed through financial advisers, who often have to explain them to their consumer clients while also having to explain how superannuation itself works.

 This means that personal super funds have higher sales and cost structures than workplace super funds.
 Since the financial adviser has to do this one client at a time without the benefits of economies of scale, it can make the process more complex than it is for workplace super funds.

-Self-managed super funds (SMSFs) are those where small groups of individual members (four or less) decide to operate their own fund.
+Self-managed super funds (SMSFs) are those where small groups of individual members (six or less) decide to operate their own fund.
 In technical terms, all the members of an SMSF must be trustees of the fund or they must pay a professional trustee company to provide this service.

 In-house corporate super funds operate on a notfor-profit basis, meaning that the trustee company operating the fund does not seek to make a profit from running the fund, and so can often charge members quite low fees.
 In many cases the sponsoring employer will pay some of the fund's fees directly, meaning that the fund members themselves often benefit from having to pay only marginal fees, if any, to be in the in-house corporate super fund.

-Public sector super funds, sometimes also called government super funds, are very similar to in-house corporate super funds except that the employer sponsor is the local, State or Federal government, or a business enterprise they co-own or operate.
+Public sector super funds, sometimes also called government super funds, are very similar to in-house corporate super funds except that the employer sponsor is the local, state or federal government, or a business enterprise they co-own or operate.

 Most public sector fund sponsors pay most of the fees for their super funds, and so fund members themselves pay very low fees.

-These very low fees are in addition to the very generous levels of superannuation contributions paid by most government employers - many government employees have higher contributions than the basic 9.5% superannuation guarantee level paid to private sector employees.
+These very low fees are in addition to the very generous levels of superannuation contributions paid by most government employers - many government employees have higher contributions than the basic 10% SG level paid to private sector employees.